calibraint/calibraint-flutter_exam/README.md

 - Flutter
 - Dart
-- BLoC Pattern
+- flutter_bloc for state management
-- GetIt as Dependency Injection
+- get_it used for Dependency Injection
 - Clean Architecture
 - http (HTTP client for data layer)
+- CachedNetworkImage used to handle memory cache effectively
+- go_router used for the Router and Navigation in an enhanced manner
 - flutter_test (for testing)

 ## Getting Started